Modern-Society-Labs/lcore-device-sdk/README.md

 -   **Cryptographic Primitives**: Leverages standard cryptographic libraries and provides hooks for hardware-accelerated crypto.
 -   **Low Footprint**: Optimized for resource-constrained environments.

+## Role in the IoT-L{CORE} MVP

+In the current MVP, this SDK's primary role is to provide the standards and patterns for device identity and data packaging.
+While the MVP testing uses `curl` to simulate device interactions, a real device would use this SDK to:
+1. Generate and manage a W3C DID for self-sovereign identity.
+2. Create a JSON payload containing sensor data (e.g., `{"temperature":25.5,"humidity":60.1}`).
+3. Sign the data payload or a request token using JOSE standards.
+4. Send the final payload to the `lcore-node-mvp`'s `/device/data` endpoint via an HTTP POST request.

+The `lcore-node-mvp` would then be responsible for validating the device's signature before processing the data.
+This SDK ensures that data arriving at the node is authentic and originates from a trusted, registered device.

 ## Project Structure

 ```